LeoH10462/Sephora/README.md

 ## Conclusion

 Our Multiple Linear Regression model captured a good portion of variance in the training data but struggled to generalize, indicating overfitting.
 The training R² score (0.7041) was significantly higher than the test R² score (0.6205), and the test MSE (0.3695) was noticeably larger than the training MSE (0.2978).
 While residuals were close to normal, there were slight patterns, and the predicted vs. actual plot showed deviations, suggesting that our model was not fully capturing the data’s complexity.
 In order to improve the predictive accuracy, we plan to try to implement regularization, such as Ridge or Lasso Regression to control overfitting by reducing large coefficients; explore non-linear models to capture more complex relationships; cap or remove extreme values to avoid skewing results.

+### Second Model
+For the second model, we trained a Decision Tree Regressor using the preprocessed data.
+Here are the main steps:
+1. Hyperparameter Tuning: A Decision Tree model can be prone to overfitting, so we employed hyperparameter tuning to find the best model settings.
+The following hyperparameters were tuned using GridSearchCV:

+   - `max_depth`: Limited tree depth to control model complexity.
+   - `min_samples_split`: Minimum samples required to split an internal node.
+   - `min_samples_leaf`: Minimum samples required to be at a leaf node.

+2. Model Training:
+   - A pipeline was built that combined data preprocessing and model training using a **Decision Tree Regressor**.
+   - The hyperparameter tuning process was carried out with **5-fold** cross-validation to ensure robustness and prevent overfitting.

+3. Evaluation Metrics
+   The Decision Tree Regressor model was evaluated using the following metrics for both training and test datasets:
+   - Training MSE: 0.1734 (The model showed low error on the training set.)
+   - Test MSE: 0.4695 (The error on the test set was higher than the training set.)
+   - Training R^2 Score: 0.8277 (Indicates a good fit for the training data.)
+   - Test R^2 Score: 0.5178 (Lower compared to training, suggesting overfitting.)

+The difference between training and test scores indicates that while the model fits the training data well, it struggles to generalize to new, unseen data.
+This discrepancy is a common issue for Decision Trees, especially when they are not properly regularized or when ensemble techniques are not used.
+The model may be learning specific details and noise in the training data, which prevents it from making accurate predictions on the test set.

 ## Instructions for Jupyter Notebook